 The project participants are Hidroluz Centrais Elétricas Ltda. and EcoSecurities Group PLC.
-The host Party (Brazil) and the Annex I Party (the United Kingdom) meet all relevant participation requirements.
+The host Party (Brazil) and the Annex I Party (Netherlands) meet all relevant participation requirements.

-Prior to the submission of this validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil, including the confirmation that the project assists it in achieving sustainable development.
+Prior to the submission of this validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of all participating Parties, including confirmation by the DNA of Brazil that the project assist in achieving sustainable development.

-DNV will also have to receive the written approval of voluntary participation from the DNA of the United Kingdom.
+DNV will also have to receive the written approval of voluntary participation from the DNA of the Netherlands.